Verteiron/SkyBox/doc/vSS_README.txt

 [b]A.[/b] Yes, but don't forget and uninstall the mod while the Stash is active, as you'll probably lose any items you have in it.

 [b]Q.[/b] Is Skybox compatible with mods that link multiple containers together?
 [b]A.[/b] Almost certainly not.
 If you want to try it, be my guest, but I don't think it will end well.
 Most of these types of mods work by using a hidden container in some other location.
 If you made [em]that[/em] container a Stash, it might sort-of work, but I haven't tried this and you probably shouldn't, either.
+I do plan to add same-game Stash synchronization (aka Stash Groups) as a feature at some point.

 [b]Q.[/b] I LOST AN ITEM!
 WHAT DO I DO?
 [b]A.[/b] First, calm down.
 If you still have a savegame with the item, you're fine, just load it up and put the item back in the Stash without saving.
 If you don't (how did that even happen?), go to the MCM, find the Stash you were using, and revert it to a version that you know still has the missing item.
 If none of the revisions have it, then... you may be out of luck.
 The item itself should be stored as a json file, but you'll have to re-add it to the Stash file by hand, as there's no in-game method to do this yet.